KCSB-FM: History

 On April 18, 1970, KCSB was shut down by the Santa Barbara County Sheriff's Office.
 The department took the measure as a precaution against rioting, which they felt would occur if the UCSB and Isla Vista community became aware of the events of the Isla Vista riots, an outgrowth of anger originating with the Vietnam War that was ignited by the firing of a popular professor.
-The incident is the only one on record of a police force shutting down a radio station.
+The incident is the only record of a police force shutting down a radio station.

 In 1989, the station was embroiled in a controversy revolving around the dismissal of volunteer host Sean Hannity for featuring a guest who made offensive remarks about homosexuals.
 The Santa Barbara chapter of the American Civil Liberties Union defended Hannity's right to free speech, and the station offered Hannity his slot back.
 He did not accept the offer, instead demanding more airtime.

 KCSB celebrated its 50th anniversary in 2012.
-The year-long celebration included a design contest, a nostalgic addition to the KCSB program which aired archived shows, an alumni reunion, an audio exhibit and a radio-themed film series.
+The year-long celebration included a design contest, a nostalgic addition to the KCSB program which aired archived shows, an alumni reunion, an audio exhibit, and a radio-themed film series.

 Programming

 The KCSB schedule of programming is pre-prepared each quarter by the PMRC (Program Mediation and Review Committee).
 New DJs are required to submit a demo tape, demonstrating an ability to provide alternative programming and a certain amount of skill using the mixing board.
 Slots are assigned according to programmer availability, quality of programming, and seniority.
-Before applying to KCSB, interested DJs must complete a quarter of training on KJUC (the AM training station that can only be heard in the dorms), and receive a passing score on the FCC test.
+Before applying to KCSB, interested DJs must complete a quarter of training on KJUC, the AM training station that can only be heard in the dorms, and receive a passing score on the FCC test.
 Any member of the community may try for a spot on the schedule.
 Besides offering unique musical programming, KCSB is a conduit of community news and information, including UCSB athletics, and features the popular national news program Democracy Now.
 The station has been webcasting since the 1990s.

 After 31 years employed at UCSB, KCSB Advisor Elizabeth Robinson retired at the end of Spring Quarter 2012.
 An executive committee made up of UCSB students administer various aspects of the station including promotions, publications, programming and engineering.